csswizardry/CSS-Guidelines/index.md

 ## Introduction

-CSS is not a pretty language: for all it is simple to learn and get started with, it soon becomes problematic at any reasonable scale.
+CSS is not a pretty language While it is simple to learn and get started with, it soon becomes problematic at any reasonable scale.
 There isn’t much we can do to change how CSS works, but we can make changes to the way we author and structure it.

-In working on large, long-running projects, with dozens of developers of different specialisms and abilities, it is important that we all work in a unified way in order to—among other things—
+In working on large, long-running projects, with dozens of developers of differing specialities and abilities, it is important that we all work in a unified way in order to—among other things—

 * keep stylesheets maintainable;